uncenter/uncenter.dev/README.md

 ## Credits

-Many thanks to the 11ty community for their contributions to the community, without which this website would not be possible- thanks to [Raphael Höser](https://www.hoeser.dev/), Stephanie Eckles for [11ty.rocks](https://11ty.rocks/), [Learn Eleventy from Scratch](https://learneleventyfromscratch.com/), [11ty.recipes](https://11ty.recipes/) by Mike Aparicio, [Bernard Nijenhuis' notes](https://bnijenhuis.nl/), and more.
+Many thanks to the 11ty community for their contributions to the community, without which this website would not be possible- thanks to Stephanie Eckles for [11ty.rocks](https://11ty.rocks/), [Learn Eleventy from Scratch](https://learneleventyfromscratch.com/), [11ty.recipes](https://11ty.recipes/) by Mike Aparicio, [Bernard Nijenhuis' notes](https://bnijenhuis.nl/), and more.

 Generic icons sourced from [Lucide](https://lucide.dev/) and brand icons from [Simple Icons](https://simpleicons.org/).